PaulioRandall/svelte-lib-template/README.md

 ## Made to be Plundered

-Do whatever as long as you adhere to the permissive MIT license found within.
+Fork, pillage, and plunder!
+Do whatever as long as you adhere to the project's permissive MIT license.

 ## Components